IUREDCap/redcap-etl/docs/DeveloperGuide.md

         git config --global user.name "J Smith"

 8. Get the code.
-Execute the following command in the directory where you want to put REDCap ETL:
+Execute the following command in the directory where you want to put REDCap-ETL:

         git clone https://github.iu.edu/ABITC/redcap-etl